 It was then, when we were ensconced in familiarity and our guards were momentarily down, that disaster struck.
 One of Kat’s lenses took a tumble and split its glass, rendering it totally useless.
 This was distressing, and threatened to put a damper on the evening.

 We decided that the photography portion of our evening was over.
-We headed back to our hostel, where Amelia changed back into her civvies and bundled up her kimono fabrics.
+We headed back to our hostel, where The Missus changed back into her civvies and bundled up her kimono fabrics.

 We didn’t want to end the day on a sour note, though.
 Not just for Kat’s sake, but also for Shawn’s — this was his last night in Japan!
 We knew that we needed to find something fun to do, and as luck would have it we knew just the place.

 It took less than a minute to walk down the alley to the ¥300 standing bar that had welcomed us previously.
 We were glad that we did.

 We were out very, very late and had a very, very good time.
 With the evening effectively salvaged, we found our way back to our hostel (remember: only a few feet away) and turned in for the night.

 We needed our rest; the next two days would be our last in Japan, and there was so much still to do.